datacamp/Applied-Machine-Learning-Ensemble-Modeling-live-training/README.md

 > - How to create new columns out of your DataFrame for more interesting features.
 > - Perform exploratory analysis of a DataFrame in `pandas`.
 > - How to clean a DataFrame using `pandas` to make it ready for analysis.
-> - Apply common spreadsheets operations such as pivot tables and vlookups in Python using `pandas`.
 > - Create simple, interesting visualizations using `matplotlib`.

 > - Key considerations to take in when transitioning from single layer model to stacking layers.
 > - The Data Scientist mindset and keys to success in transitioning from baseline models to stacking models.
 > - How to select a baseline Machine Learning algorithm